TABLE OF CONTENTS

-Accounting is one of the basic and important aspects of a nonprofit.
+Nonprofit accounting is one of the basic and important aspects of a not-for-profit organization.
 They need to know how much money is coming into the company and how much is going out.
-Because it is a not for profit company, keeping track of these numbers is very important.
-Without the accountant there is no sure way to predict money coming in for projects, the current cash flows, and if there is enough to purchase things, such as equipment.
-As an accountant looking to work with nonprofits, there are a few differentiating factors to getting started.
-Be aware that these are not for profit businesses and that tracking money flow will be scrutinized closely.
-Also be sure to use seamless tracking software, integrated invoice management, and an easy to use payment gateway.
-All of these things can be found by working with a dedicated accounting merchant account provider, adept in your industry type.
+Because it is a nonprofit company, keeping track of these numbers is very important.
+Without proper accounting, there is no sure way to predict money coming in for projects, the current cash flows, and if there is enough to make purchases.
+Get ahold of the basics of nonprofit accounting, find accounting software specifically for nonprofits, and see how your organization benefits from it.

 The Intersection of Nonprofits and Accounting